muneeshpandi/muneeshpandi/README.md

 ---

-🔍 *“Infrastructure should be scalable, repeatable, and boring.
-If it's exciting, it probably needs automation.”*
+🔍 `Infrastructure should be scalable, repeatable, and boring.
+If it's exciting, it probably needs automation.`